rust-gamedev/rust-gamedev.github.io/content/news/037/index.md

 The aquarium can be controlled in various different ways:

-- System monitoring binary to show CPU usage, disk usage and processes.
+- System monitoring binary to show CPU usage, disk usage, and processes.
 - Integrate with Google Sheets to control fishes.
 - Back it with an URL that generates a JSON file.